davidsowerby/takkan/docs/user-guide/precept-schema.md

 ## Version Control

-[PScript](./precept-script.md) and `PSchema` are version numbered to help ensure consistency.
+[Script](./precept-script.md) and `Schema` are version numbered to help ensure consistency.

 A version is a simple incrementing integer.

-## PSchema
+## Schema

-The schema is provided by the *precept_script* package, as shown in the [dependencies diagram](./installation.md#dependencies).
+The schema is provided by the *takkan_script* package, as shown in the [dependencies diagram](./installation.md#dependencies).

-Multiple schema JSON files can be loaded via the `Precept` instance.
+Multiple schema JSON files can be loaded via the `Takkan` instance.
 There needs to be at least one schema, unless the app is completely static.

-A `PDocument` (the schema for a specific document type) is declared within a `PQuery`, and merged into a single `PSchema` by `Precept`.
+A `PDocument` (the schema for a specific document type) is declared within a `PQuery`, and merged into a single `Schema` by `Takkan`.

 There are options to allow pre-loading or on-demand loading. [:thinking:](https://gitlab.com/precept1/precept-client/-/issues/25)

-Each `PDocument` is loaded by an implementation of `PreceptLoader`, typically from the app's primary backend, but it can be from anywhere.
+Each `PDocument` is loaded by an implementation of `TakkanLoader`, typically from the app's primary backend, but it can be from anywhere.

 ## PDocument

 This is the equivalent of, and represented by a nestable JSON document, regardless of how simple or complex it is.

-From a Precept point of view, it is something which would be retrieved from a data source to display as a [Page](./precept-script.md#page), [Panel](./precept-script.md#panel) or [Part](./precept-script.md#part).
+From a Takkan point of view, it is something which would be retrieved from a data source to display as a [Page](./precept-script.md#page), [Panel](./precept-script.md#panel) or [Part](./precept-script.md#part).

 ## PField

 A `PField` is an abstract class representing a "database" field, and also includes a `PPointer` which declares a relationship with one or more other documents.

-It is used by a Precept Script Particle [PParticle](./precept-script.md#particle).
+It is used by a Takkan Script Particle [PParticle](./precept-script.md#particle).

 ### Implementations